Julian-Heng/pl-assignment-2019/3/reflection.md

 end Swap;
 \end{lstlisting}

 No pointers necessary.
-This alone makes Ada a lot more readable, writeable as well as more reliable than C. Unfortunately, the only other language that seems to have this feature is C#.
+This alone makes Ada a lot more readable, writable as well as more reliable than C. Unfortunately, the only other language that seems to have this feature is C#.

 Ada is object orientated.
 A version of Ada in 1995 was made to make it an object orientated.
 The syntax for accessing an object's methods is `Object'Method()` which not the same for other's languages `Object.method()`.
-This may be seens as decrease in readability and writability as it does not conform to other languages, however, it can be argued that it's just the syntax for Ada and the programmer should just get used to it.
+This may be seen as decrease in readability and writability as it does not conform to other languages, however, it can be argued that it's just the syntax for Ada and the programmer should just get used to it.

 Ada's way of accessing array elements annoys me.
-It uses `()` instead of `[]`, which breaks the syntatic consistency principle.
-This can reduce reliability and readablilty because the programmer deciphering Ada source code needs to remember if the identifier is for a method call or an array.
+It uses `()` instead of `[]`, which breaks the syntactic consistency principle.
+This can reduce reliability and readability because the programmer deciphering Ada source code needs to remember if the identifier is for a method call or an array.

 Ada's inclusion of exceptions and loops with the exit condition keywords makes "bad programming practices" like gotos and breaks non-existent in Ada.
-This improves reliability as those keywords may introduce unwanted sideeffects.
+This improves reliability as those keywords may introduce unwanted side effects.
-However, it is important to point out that exception handling in Ada breaks the structured programming principle as no other contructs of Ada uses the dynamic scope to exit the current code block of execution.
+However, it is important to point out that exception handling in Ada breaks the structured programming principle as no other constructs of Ada uses the dynamic scope to exit the current code block of execution.
 This, in my opinion, this does not seem to affect readability, writability or reliability.